department-of-veterans-affairs/va.gov-team/products/ia-and-navigation/2023-generative-logged-in-research/analytics-review-findngs.md

 ### What are the most popular logged in tasks?
 - Confidence level: moderate

-We looked the popular signed-in pages, and pages people sign in on to arrive at this list.
+We looked the popular signed-in pages, and pages people sign in on to arrive at the list below.
 Since we focused our research on the VA.gov GA view (which excludes MHV), there aren’t a lot of health related pages in those reports.

 - Tracking/checking the status of claims
 - Viewing payments
 - Disability related tasks, such as viewing a rating or filing a claim
 - Downloading letters
 - Scheduling appointments

 ### For the top ten most popular logged in tasks, how many clicks/page visits does it take for people to get to those pages?